keyboard_arrow_up

 EMI Shielding Design

-Manufacturers design enclosures and shields in such a way that, usually, they do not need to be solid.
-Rather, manufacturers prefer to use perforated metal suppliers to provide the material.
-They are able to do so as long as the shield surface holes are smaller and closer together than the electromagnetic waves to be blocked.
-Microwave doors are a good example of this.
+Manufacturers design enclosures and shields in a way that often does not require them to be solid.
+Instead, they frequently use perforated metal materials, as long as the shield surface holes are smaller and closer together than the electromagnetic waves they aim to block.
+A common example of this application is microwave doors, which effectively prevent microwaves from escaping while still allowing visibility.

 EMI Shielding Images, Diagrams and Visual Concepts